 Celebrities don't exactly have it rough.
 But one aspect of celebrity culture that would be difficult for even the nicest among us to deal with is the constant intrusion of paparazzi.
 Fortunately, a few famous folks have turned their privacy invasions into some of the most entertaining photo ops of the year.

-The rest of us commoners often forget having a camera shoved in your face 24/7 can be more than a little maddening, but how celebs respond to paparazzi photos actually tells us a lot about who they are.
+Us commoners often forget having a camera shoved in your face 24/7 can be more than a little maddening, but how celebs respond to paparazzi photos actually tells us a lot about who they are.
 While many famous people simply ignore the eternally clicking cameras, those who choose to engage often do so with violence.
-But it is refreshing to find some epic ways stars have clapped back at paparazzi without aggression.
+But it's refreshing to find some epic ways stars have clapped back at paparazzi without aggression.
 They had some fun while getting their point across, and it just goes to show why they're the paid entertainers.

 After Hurricane Sandy stormed through New York, Adam Levine put his visibility to good use when he flashed an SOS to paparazzi who captured his sign on camera: "Text Red Cross to 90999."

-The Flash and Arrow actor Grant Gustin caught sight of the paps and good-naturedly gave 'em what they wanted... and a whole lot more!
+The Flash and Arrow actor Grant Gustin caught sight of the paps and gave 'em what they wanted... and a whole lot more!
 He posted a collage on his Instagram later with the caption, "This happened today. & then some."
-What a lucky reward for some relentless paparazzi!

 Talk about a lucky reward for all those relentless paparazzi!